google.com, pub-0733141238962315, DIRECT, f08c47fec0942fa0

 Trail to the Saugerties Lighthouse

 By 1869, the present historic light station on the present location was open for business.
 In the early 1900's, the lighthouse was still important for repairs to be done, and a new fog bell was installed.
-The journey to becoming a tourist attraction was continuing.
+The journey to becoming a hotel was continuing.

 Esopus Estatuary